dvtng/graphql-automock/README.md

 #### pause()

-Pause schema execution until it is explicitly resumed.
+Pause GraphQL execution until it is explicitly resumed.
 SchemaController starts in this state.

 #### run()

-Resume schema execution if it is paused.
-Returns a Promise that resolves when all pending GraphQL resolvers have finished executing.
+Resume GraphQL execution if it is paused.
+Returns a Promise that resolves when all pending queries have finished executing.
-If the schema was not paused, returns a resolved Promise.
+If execution was not paused, returns a resolved Promise.